How to add Jira to Dropbox Dash

 Overview of setup

 To add Jira to Dash, a Jira admin must authenticate and authorize a company-level integration between Jira and Dash.
-For better security and to prevent issues with the Jira and Dash integration (like if an admin leaves), it's recommended to create a non-human admin service account in Jira for this integration.
+For better security and to prevent issues with the Jira and Dash integration (like if an admin leaves), creating a non-human admin service account in Jira for this integration is recommended.

 highlighter icon